dannyhines/reddit-time-capsule/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+## Deployment

+This project uses AWS CDK to deploy all the required infrastructure.
+The only step is to [purchase a domain name](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html) and replace line 12 of `./infrastructure/bin/infrastructure.ts` with your domain name.
+You'll probably also want to change the id's in `./infrastructure/lib/static-site.ts` so you can more easily identify your resources.

+When you're ready to deploy your React app, you'll first need to build your project:

-### `npm run build`
+#### `npm run build`

-Builds the app for production to the `build` folder.\
+This builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It compiles to Javascript, correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+Next navigate to the infrastructure folder and do the same to compile the Typescript to Javascript:

+#### `cd infrastructure && npm run build`

+Finally deploy the stack:

+#### `cdk deploy`

+You'll need to have the AWS command line tools installed, and configure your AWS credentials with `aws configure` in order to deploy.